Home > Router > Router Buyer's Guide > The best Gaming Routers in 2022

 Every good gaming router has QoS enabled by default, so unless you’re buying a secondhand model, you shouldn’t run into this issue too often.

-Gigabit Ethernet Ports
+Gigabit Ethernet ports

 So besides making sure your new toy is QoS-friendly, you also need to make sure that there are enough Ethernet ports on your router.
-Because frustration doesn’t begin to describe how it feels to try to play a game over wireless.
-Your connection will be awful, your team will hate you, and your KDA will be laughable by even the freshest of new players.
+Because frustration doesn’t begin to describe how it feels to try to play a game over wireless – your connection will be awful, your team will hate you, and your KDA will be laughable by even the freshest of new players.

 Even if you sit less than a meter away from your router using wireless, there will still be a delay between your router and PC, and even a few milliseconds can contribute to a higher ping.

 So make sure each gamer can be plugged in via an Ethernet connection if you want the best possible speeds.
+These days, some of the best gaming routers also come with multi-gig and 10G ethernet ports, so keep an eye out for them for an even better-wired gaming experience.

-Dual-band Wi-FI
+Dual-band

 A new feature of modern-day routers is dual-band networking.
 This means the router will be able to transmit on two different channels at once, thus providing more wireless network capacity.

+Although this is not a feature that is strictly limited to gaming, it can be a handy feature, especially for large households with many people using the router at once.
 Having multiple connections to the router can slow everyone’s speeds down, so having a dual-band Wi-Fi router could be the answer to your problems.
-Dual-band capabilities are typically advertised very strongly on the label of the router itself, so you know exactly whether or not you are purchasing one with dual-band.
-Make sure that you ask around to make sure you are getting this essential feature, as you don’t want a router that comes without it.
+Dual-band capabilities are typically advertised very strongly on the label of the router itself, so you know exactly whether or not you are purchasing one with dual-band

 Do I need a gaming router?